numToStr/snm/README.md

 ## Contributing

-PR are always welcome.
-You can help me with adding more tests 🤞.
+PRs are always welcome.
+You can help me by adding more tests 🤞.

-First, You need to add rust toolchain via [rustup](https://rustup.rs/).
+First, You need to install rust toolchain via [rustup](https://rustup.rs/).

 -   **Setup**